willgeary/willgeary.github.io/_posts/2016-05-18-when-does-crime-happen-in-new-york-city.markdown

 ---
 layout: post
-title:  "What crimes happen when in NYC?"
+title:  "When does crime happen in New York City?"
 date:   2016-05-18 17:15:14 -0400
 categories: data science
 ---